Vanishing Contributions: A Unified Framework for Smooth and Iterative Model Compression: Introduction

-Even though various methods for DNN compression have been proposed in the literature, many of them lead to suboptimal performance.
+Despite their effectiveness in reducing memory footprint and computational cost, many DNN compression methods lead to suboptimal performance.
 In particular, compressed models often suffer from significant accuracy degradation or fail to generalize as well as their original counterparts, especially when aggressive compression techniques are applied.
+To alleviate this, the literature proposes a large plethora of approaches that \emph{iteratively} and \emph{gradually} compress DNN during the training/fine-tuning phase~\cite{gusakAutomatedMultiStageCompression2019, zhouIncrementalNetworkQuantization2017, tanakaPruningNeuralNetworks2020, gordienkoAdaptiveIterativePruning2019, tanDropNetReducingNeural2020, panProgressiveChannelShrinkingNetwork2024, tianHigherRanksAdversarial2023, liaoEmbeddingCompressionIsotropic2020, mengGradientAwareIncrementalNetwork2025, kholiavchenkoIterativeLowRankApproximation2019}.
+However, each compression approach requires a different strategy, which makes the design of training algorithms very complex.
+Additionally, some of these approaches introduce significant computational overhead, and the continuous modifications inherent to many gradual compression schemes can destabilize training, underscoring the need for more robust and efficient gradual compression strategies.

-In this paper, we propose a technique called Vanishing Contribution (VCON), a unified approach which enables a gradual transition from the original network to its compressed version.
+To cope with this, we propose a technique called Vanishing Contribution (VCON), a unified approach that enables a gradual transition from the original network to its compressed version.
 Instead of directly replacing the original model with the compressed one, we place both in parallel during fine-tuning.
-The contribution of the original (uncompressed) model is progressively reduced by scaling down the magnitude of its output, allowing a smooth and controlled shift toward the compressed model.
-Figure~\ref{fig:vanishing_expl} shows a simple diagram illustrating the intuition behind the proposed method.
-Although this method was first proposed in~\cite{pronoMultiplyAndMaxMinNeuron2025}, it was originally introduced only for the Multiply-and-Max-min (MAM) neuron structure.
-On the contrary, this work expands the original idea by demonstrating a wide range of alternative applications.
+The contribution of the original (uncompressed) model is progressively reduced by scaling its output, allowing a smooth, controlled shift toward the compressed model.
+Fig.~\ref{fig:vanishing_expl} shows a simple diagram illustrating the intuition behind the proposed method.
+Although this method was first proposed in~\cite{pronoMultiplyAndMaxMinNeuron2025} for a very specific case, this work expands the original idea by demonstrating a wide range of alternative applications.

-We demonstrate the versatility of this approach, which can be applied in various compression contexts and within different data domains.
-Specifically, we test the model with pruning, binary quantization and low-rank decomposition both for computer vision and natural language processing tasks.
-VCON is thus proven to be a generalizable method introducing consistent gains across multiple benchmarks while also being easy-to-implement.
+We demonstrate the versatility of this approach, which can be applied across various compression contexts and data domains.
+Specifically, we test the model with pruning, binary quantization, and LRD both for computer vision and natural language processing tasks.
+VCON is thus proven to be a generalizable method that yields consistent gains across multiple benchmarks and is easy to implement.
 During fine-tuning, VCON temporarily runs the original and compressed blocks in parallel, but it does not modify the final network structure produced by conventional compression techniques.